-a) The County Road 22 Mixed Use Corridor is conceptually illustrated on Schedule "A".
-The County Road 22 Mixed Use Corridor is intended to accommodate a mix of commercial, retail and residential uses.

-- b) The County Road 22 Mixed Use Corridor is identified as a Special Planning Area and the preparation of a Corridor Study may be undertaken to address land use and transportation issues, as outlined in Section 3.4. - c) Where lands within the County Road 22 Corridor are identified as a Primary Node, the policies of Section 3.3.6 will apply. - d) Where lands within the County Road 22 Corridor are identified as a Mixed Use Node, the policies of Section 3.3.8 will apply. - e) The Town will encourage infill, intensification and redevelopment and the development of vacant and/or underutilized lands. - f) The Town will encourage medium density residential uses and mixed use buildings in a variety of built forms. - g) Subject to the approval of the County, and in consultation with the Town, direct access to the corridor will be limited in favour of shared/consolidated access points. - h) The Town will promote future public transit opportunities along the corridor by encouraging transit supportive densities, transit supportive land uses and transit supportive site design.
-The Town will pursue opportunities for a local and regional public transit system with neighbouring municipalities, the County and transit providers. - i) The Town will ensure appropriate land use and built form compatibility between adjacent uses through transitions in building heights, massing, siting, landscaping and buffering measures. - j) The Town will ensure a high quality of urban design along the corridor which may include special boulevard treatments, streetscaping, plantings, signage controls and the provision of street furniture, in consultation with the County as appropriate and necessary. - k) The Town will work with the Business Improvement Association in Belle River to evaluate extending the boundaries of the Central Area Designation to match the boundaries of the Business Improvement Area in Belle River.
+- a) County Road 22 is a Class 1 Arterial Road and the County is the road authority with jurisdiction over the right-of-way.
+As such, the County's corridor management policies will be applied in interpreting and implementing the land use and urban design policies for the County Road 22 Special Planning Area. - b) The County Road 22 Mixed Use Corridor is conceptually illustrated on Schedule "A".
+The County Road 22 Mixed Use Corridor is intended to accommodate a mix of commercial, retail, office-related employment, residential and community uses. - c) The County Road 22 Mixed Use Corridor is identified as a Special Planning Area and a Corridor Study has been undertaken to provide more detailed land use and design guidance for the development of the County Road 22 Corridor, as outlined in Section 9.4. - d) Where lands within the County Road 22 Corridor are identified as a Primary Node, the policies of Section 3.3.6 will apply. - e) Where lands within the County Road 22 Corridor are identified as a Mixed Use Node, the policies of Section 3.3.8 will apply. - f) The Municipality will encourage infill, intensification and redevelopment and the development of vacant and/or underutilized lands. - g) The Municipality will encourage medium density residential uses and mixed use buildings in a variety of built forms. - h) The Municipality will plan for future public transit opportunities and stops along the corridor by encouraging transit supportive densities, transit supportive land uses and transit supportive site design.
+The Municipality will pursue opportunities for a local and regional public transit system with neighbouring municipalities, the County and transit providers. - i) The Municipality will work with the Business Improvement Association in Belle River to evaluate extending the boundaries of the Central Area Designation to match the boundaries of the Business Improvement Area in Belle River.